DAN FITZGERALD – Basketball (Coach)

 KEN GRIFFEY JR. – Baseball

-Admitted to the Baseball Hall of Fame in 2016 with a record 99.3 percent of the vote, Ken Griffey Jr. played 13 of his 22 years as a Mariner.
-“The Kid” is sixth on the all-time list with 630 home runs, 417 of them smacked as a Mariner.
-Six of his seven seasons with 40 or more home runs were in Seattle and he tied a major-league record with home runs in eight consecutive games in 1993.
+Admitted to the Baseball Hall of Fame in 2016 with a record 99.3 percent of the vote, Ken Griffey Jr. played 13 of his 22 years as a Seattle Mariner.
+“The Kid” hit 630 home runs, 417 of them smacked as a Mariner.
+Six of his seven seasons with 40 or more home runs were in Seattle and he tied a Major League record with home runs in eight consecutive games in 1993.

 JASON HANSON – Football

-One of the most prolific kickers in football history, Jason Hanson truly defined what it meant to be a lifelong Detroit Lion.
-He spent 21 years with the team, setting NFL records for most years and games (321) played with one team, and he is the only player in league history to score 2,000 points for one franchise.
+One of the most prolific kickers in football history, Jason Hanson spent 21 years with the Detroit Lions, setting NFL records for most years and games (321) played with one team.
+He is the only player in league history to score 2,000 points for one franchise.